signalfx/tracing-examples/profiling/docs/02_enable_profiler.md

 * toggle between flamegraph and table views
 * click a table item and notice the change in flamegraph
 * navigate the flamegraph by clicking on a stack frame to zoom in, and a parent frame to zoom out
-* add a search term like `jetty` to highlight some web server frames
+* add a search term like `splunk` or `jetty` to highlight some matching stack frames

 We should note that the sample app is greatly underutilized and most of the time is spent waiting for user input and service requests.
 As a result, the flame graph